Rain World: Plot

-A family of slugcats is struck by the rain.
-They become separated from one of their childrenthe player's slugcatas it is flushed into the decaying remnants of an industrialized ancient civilization, now long abandoned.
+The narrative is conveyed through the environment, dreams during hibernation, and the worm-creature's holograms.
+The game begins when a family of slugcats is struck by the rain.
+They are separated from two of their childrenincluding the player's slugcat, (Note: The Monk or default slugcat.) which is flushed into the long-abandoned remnants of an industrialized ancient civilization.

-Eventually, the slugcat stumbles upon Five Pebbles, a massive, infected, sentient, and semi-biotic supercomputer called an "iterator".
+Eventually, the slugcat stumbles upon Five Pebbles, a massive, infected, superintelligent, and semi-biotic artificial intelligence called an "iterator".
 After climbing above the clouds and traversing through his megastructure, the slugcat meets his avatar.
 Pebbles explains that, like all living things, the slugcat is trapped in a cycle of death and rebirth.
-He infers that the slugcat wants it to end and directs it to a place where it can free itself from the cycle.
-Following his guidance, the slugcat travels underground and enters a sea of "Void Fluid", where it can "ascend".
+The ancient species who built him and the surrounding structures have disappeared, and they constructed the iterators as beings tasked to find a way to end the cycle.
+He infers that the slugcat seeks its end, and directs it to where it can free itself.
+Following his guidance, the slugcat travels underground and enters the ethereal "Void Sea", a body of "Void Fluid", where it can "ascend".

-More information about the setting can be obtained by bringing pearls—that contain logs and other information—to another damaged iterator named Looks to the Moon, whose structure had collapsed and submerged into the shoreline.
+More information about the setting is obtained by bringing pearls to a damaged iterator named Looks to the Moon, whose structure collapsed and partially submerged into the shoreline.
+The pearls document various religious, cultural, and historical details about the ancient civilization and the aftermath of their disappearance.

+The Hunter's story acts as a prequel; it begins with a pearl, a green "neuron fly", and a 20-cycle limit before the Hunter can permanently die of sickness.
+The slugcat travels to find a comatose Looks to the Moon and revives her with the neuron fly.
+When read by Moon, the pearl reveals the Hunter was sent by an iterator named No Significant Harassment.

+Downpour

+Downpours individual narratives, though presented nonlinearly in-game, are shown below chronologically.